 Can You Make Non-Toxic Paints at Home?

-Homemade Eco-friendly paints are simple to make.
+Homemade, Eco-friendly paints are simple to make.

 In fact, you can make one instantly by using very few ingredients that are completely natural and non-toxic.

 I have once tried this recipe and it worked great.
+To make a quart of paint, you will need:

 - ½ cup of linseed oil